zhenliatbrown/MESO-DPD_LAMMPS/doc/src/Python_install.rst

          The ``PYTHONPATH`` needs to point to the parent folder that contains the ``lammps`` package!

+In case you run into an "externally-managed-environment" error when trying to install the LAMMPS Python module, please refer to :ref:`corresponding paragraph <externally_managed>` in the Python HOWTO page to learn about options for handling this error.

 To verify if LAMMPS can be successfully started from Python, start the Python interpreter, load the ``lammps`` Python module and create a